-In this case, [name of defendant] claims that [name of p laintiff] was a sophisticated user of the product.
-A "sophisticated user" is a user who either (I) has special knowledge, sophistication or expertise about the dangerous or unsafe character of the product; or (2) belongs to a group or profession that reasonably should have general knowledge, sophistication or expertise about the dangerous or unsafe character of the product.
+[Name of defendant] claims that [name of plaintiff] was a sophisticated user of the [product].
+A "sophisticated user" is a user who either (I) has special knowledge, sophistication or expertise about the dangerous or unsafe character of the [product]; or (2) belongs to a group or profession that reasonably should have general knowledge, sophistication or expertise about the dangerous or unsafe character of the [product].